 OPTIONS request with headers value set, the main request is fired.

 Now, we know why CORS happens and in order to fix it, the recipient server needs to respond with certain headers.
 Most of the languages and frameworks have tons of packages/libraries doing this for us.
-But if we need to implement something like this, the best would be to write a middleware like below.
+But if we need to implement something of our own, we can write a middleware for doing so.

 So, in the article, we understood why CORS Errors happen and how we can fix them.
 Remember that CORS error is a security feature built-in in modern-day web browsers and the same problem won't arise if let's say you use some client like Postman.
 So next time you encounter the CORS error, instead of getting frustrated, just set the headers as per your requirement and the CORS error will be handled.